-Glucosamine is the building block of chondroitin sulfate, a specific type of polysulfated glycosaminoglycan (GAG).
-Current research suggests glucosamine has two beneficial actions in joints.
-Not only does it increase the production of new GAGs and therefore new cartilage, glucosamine has also been shown to inhibit the free radicals and enzymes that break down cartilage.
-This small but complex molecule has an important role in both the production and protection of joints.
+Glucosamine is the building block of chondroitin sulfate, a specific type of polysulfide glycosaminoglycan (GAG), a small but complex molecule that plays an important role in the production and protection of joints.
+Glucosamine plays multiple roles within joint function and health.
+It helps increase the production of new GAGs and therefore new cartilage, has also been shown to help inhibit free radicals and enzymes that break down cartilage.

 Ester-C® (calcium ascorbate) is a unique patented ascorbate complex bound with calcium carbonate.
 Ester- C® is naturally processed in purified water without the use of alcohol or acetone solvents.
 This makes Ester-C® a more readily available, readily absorbed form of vitamin C. Vitamin C is an antioxidant that helps protect the tissues of the body and also important in the production of connective tissues like tendons and ligaments.
 Ester-C® has up to 4X more metabolic activity than standard vitamin C (ascorbic acid).

+Methionine is an amino acid that must be provided in the diet since the body cannot create enough of its own.
+This means if it is not present in adequate amounts it limits the body's ability to make protein.
 Methionine can be converted by the body into another sulfur-containing amino acid, cysteine.
-Because the concentration of both these amino acids is highest in hoof and hair, methionine especially is often included in hoof supplements.
+Because the concentration of both these amino acids is highest in hoof and hair, methionine is often included in hoof health supplements.

 Choline is recommended for supporting a healthy nervous system.
 Choline is a component of acetylcholine, a neurotransmitter.
 Acetylcholine carries messages between neurons, which enables the brain to communicate with itself and the rest of the body.

 Cobalt (Co) is a micromineral used by intestinal microorganisms to produce vitamin B12, which works with iron and copper to form healthy red blood cells.